 The increase in the demand of N-95 masks is also impacting the supply for industrial PPE.
 Suppliers have shifted their focus towards masks and gloves that can prevent the spread of the coronavirus and have stopped manufacturing other PPEs like industrial safety glasses, welding helmets and chemical resistant gloves.

 Supply Shortages Can Be Addressed by Increasing Capacity and New Players

-It is difficult for firms to increase production quickly, which makes it hard for PPE manufacturers to meet sudden large increases in demand.
-As the outbreak claims fresh lives every day, Chinese authorities have increased manufacturing lines domestically.
-To meet the gaps generated by this abrupt demand, more than 3,000 Chinese companies, including carmakers, energy giants, diaper companies and underwear manufacturers have added masks, protective clothing, thermometers and medical devices to their production lines.
-For example, Foxconn, normally a company that manufactures iPhones, has switched part of its production to making surgical masks.
+It is difficult for firms to increase production quickly, which makes it hard for PPE manufacturers to meet sudden surge in demand.
+As the outbreak claims lives every day, Chinese authorities have increased the number of manufacturing lines domestically.
+To meet the gaps generated by this abrupt demand, more than 3,000 Chinese companies including carmakers, energy giants, diaper companies and underwear manufacturers have added masks, protective clothing, thermometers and medical devices to their production lines.
+For example, Foxconn, a company that manufactures iPhones, has switched part of its production to making surgical masks.